Our Commitment to Improving the Lives of People with Cancer

 At Seattle Genetics, we have a passion for helping patients.
 That passion fuels the work we do every day to bring innovative and empowered new therapies to those in need.
 But that commitment doesn’t end with the delivery of improved treatment options to patients.
 We also believe that we have a responsibility to demonstrate our passion in the community and create a great work environment.
 So, we identify opportunities that inspire purposeful contribution from our company and our employees.
 We are proud of what we have given and the partnerships we have forged.

 We're wearing red in honor of Blood Cancer Awareness Month, and a brighter future for all touched by lymphoma.

-Light The Night is the Leukemia & Lymphoma Society’s nationwide fundraiser for programs that support individuals battling blood cancers.
+Light The Night is the Leukemia & Lymphoma Society’s nationwide fundraiser for programs that support people impacted by blood cancers.
 Our team has a long history of participating in this event, both in Seattle and all across the United States.
-Since 2008, we have raised raise nearly $500,000 for Light The Night.
+Since 2008, we have raised raise nearly $750,000 for Light The Night.

 Shoreline Community College’s Biotechnology Lab sparks new interest in STEM careers by opening its doors to high school students for week-long summer explorations of biotechnology.
 To encourage this next generation of scientists, we serve as a camp sponsor, participating in career panels and providing scholarships.